-The grouted ducts may be subject to gamma ray radiography inspection.
+The grouted ducts may be subject to non destructive testing inspection by the Ministry to ensure that all ducts are fully grouted.
 The cost of the inspection will be borne by the Ministry if the inspection indicates that ducts are completely filled with grout.
 Otherwise, the costs of inspection and the cost of reinspection shall borne by the Contractor.

 416.36 Cropping - The cropping of post-tensioning strand shall be by a cold-cutting procedure.
 It shall not take place until authorized by the Ministry.
+The strand marks placed at end of stressing shall be inspected to ensure that no slippage of stand has occurred prior to cropping.
 Under no circumstances shall heat be applied to post-tensioning strand from cropping or other operations.
 The cropped strand shall be provided with a minimum concrete cover of 25 mm.

-416.37 Anchorage Recesses - The anchorage recesses shall be cleaned and sandblasted after completion of post-tensioning and grouting.
+416.37 Anchorage\Recesses - The anchorage recesses shall be cleaned and sandblasted after completion of post-tensioning and grouting.
 The surfaces shall be coated with an epoxy bonding agent conforming to ASTM C 881,Type V, Grade 2.
 The Class of bonding agent shall be appropriate for the temperature at time of application.
 The bonding agent shall be applied in accordance with the manufacturer's applications.
-Wire mesh shall be placed before concreting in recesses larger than 300 mm square.
+Wire mesh acceptable to the Ministry representative shall be placed before concreting in recesses larger than 300 mm square.